All about newborn poo

 • Allergies

-It’s always best to get your baby checked out by a doctor if they have diarrhea quickly.
+It’s always best to get your baby checked out by a doctor if they have diarrhea, to find out the root cause of their symptoms.

 Remember, if your baby has diarrhea, it’s important to keep an eye on their fluids.
-You may need to breastfeed more frequently (or offer them the bottle more often), so they can get the extra fluids they need to avoid dehydration.
+You may need to feed more frequently to help them get the extra fluids they need to avoid dehydration.

-• They’re pooping less than 3 times a week
+• Pooping less than 3 times a week

-• They’re passing hard, dry, lumpy poops that look like pellets
+• Hard, dry, and lumpy poops that look like pellets

 • Their tummy feels firm

-• Their poops are larger than usual (and are difficult to pass)
+• Their poops are larger than usual and difficult to pass

-• They seem a little grizzly and fatigued.
+• They seem a little fussy and fatigued

-There are a few reasons why your baby could be constipated, but the most common are:
+There are a few reasons why your baby might not be pooping, but the most common are:

-Diet changes: It’s not unusual for your baby to become constipated when they first start formula-feeding, or when you start introducing solid foods.
-There’s no need to worry, it’s just their body learning how to digest new things.
+Changes in diet: It’s not unusual for your baby to become constipated when they first start formula feeding or when you start introducing solid foods.
+There’s no need to worry—it’s just their body learning how to digest new things.

 Dehydration: Constipation can be caused by a lack of fluids.
 There are many reasons for this, including: